Whatsapp Icon

 Radiosurgery vs. Traditional Radiation Therapy

 Radiosurgery and traditional radiation therapy share a fundamental principle: using radiation to kill cancer cells.
 However, radiosurgery distinguishes itself through its precision.
-While radiation therapy typically requires multiple sessions over weeks, radiosurgery often accomplishes its goal in one or few sessions.
+While radiation therapy typically requires multiple sessions over weeks, radiosurgery often accomplishes its goal in one or a few sessions.
 This precision minimizes damage to surrounding healthy tissues, making it a preferred option for tumors in sensitive or hard-to-reach areas.

 Chemotherapy: A Systemic Approach